SoyDanielRomero/soydanielromero.github.io/projects/MIT-PacManChallenge/README.md

 ## Support 🦸‍♂️️

-If you have any question please send an email to: [hola@soydanielromero.com](mailto:hola@soydanielromero.com)
+If you have any question please send an email to: [hola@soydanielromero.com](mailto:hola@soydanielromero.com).

 ## Roadmap 🗺

 This is a coding exercise and there won't be any fixes or improvements.

-## Files 📁

-- Root
-    - index.html
-    - README.md
-- /img
-    - Ghost1.png
-    - Ghost2.png
-    - Ghost3.png
-    - Ghost4.png
-    - PacMan1.png
-    - PacMan2.png
-    - PacMan3.png
-    - PacMan4.png
-- /script
-    - pacman.js
-- /source
-    - starter01.html
-    - LICENSE

 ## License information 👨‍⚖️